 One of the most unique seafood-themed casual dining chains in America, Joe’s Crab Shack is famous for its trademark buckets.
 Diners choose between options like king, queen or snow crabs and pick flavor themes like spicy, barbecue, Old Bay and garlic.

 Joe’s isn’t the cheapest chain, but it’s certainly one of the best and most original.
-So if you want to splurge on, say, the Crab Daddy Feast bucket — filled with Dungeness, snow and king crab — just flash your AARP card.
-You’ll save 10% and slash $4.65 off the $46.49 price of the entree.
+So if you want to splurge on, say, the Queen Crab bucket, just flash your AARP card.
+You’ll save 10% and slash almost $6 off the $56.99 price of the entree.
 It’s not just good for buckets — the AARP discount applies to all members every day for all non-alcohol menu items.

 More From GOBankingRates